khaloodi/khaloodi.github.io/aboutme.md

 My name is Khaled.
 Here is my toolkit:

-- Hypothesis testing and sample size determination in Python (Matplotlib, Pandas, NumPy, SciPy)
+- Hypothesis testing and principle component analysis in Python (Matplotlib, Pandas, NumPy, SciPy)
 - TensorFlow and Java tools (Weka) for machine learning, deep learning and neural network modeling
 - Dashboards and storytelling in Tableau and MS Excel
 - Pivot tables, ERP modeling, "what if" scenarios, Goal Seek, Solver